 What are palliative care services?

-Either in the home, hospital, or a specialized setting, the services most palliative care providers can offer are extensive.
+The services most palliative care providers can offer are extensive.
 The following are some of the services offered:

 Psychosocial support and intervention to help the patient and family members